hackclub/hackclub/workshops/discord_chatbot/README.md

 Now, we will add this bot to our server.
 For this, You need to be the admin of the server.

-Assuming you have logged in to your discord account and made a server or having an exisiting server as an admin, let's proceed!
+Assuming you have logged in to your discord account and made a server or having an existing server as an admin, let's proceed!

 Visit [this page](https://discordapi.com/permissions.html) to set the permissions of your bot and get the link to add your bot to your server.